falbarelli/multipar-purification-bounds/README.md

 ### Usage

-We provide one function:
+We provide the function
 ```
 	[trFIbound,hvec ] = totalQFI_SDP(KrausOps,KrausOpsDeriv,npar,nKraus,version,dimIn,dimOut,wInv)
 ```
-that evaluates the optimal total QFI `trFIbound`, either for a single use of the channel `variant=single` or it gives the asymptotic standard quantum limit bound with `variant=asymptotic`.
+that evaluates the optimal total QFI `trFIbound`, either for a single use of the channel `variant='single'` or it gives the asymptotic standard quantum limit bound with `variant='asymptotic'`.
 <!--
 ```
 	[] = optistate_SDP()